Simon Mullen, President Blackrock College RFC 2020-2022

-I would also like to thank last year’s President, Pappy Burke, along with past Executive Chairman, Declan Carroll, for their tremendous efforts.
-To this year’s executive committee, we have a great year in prospect.
+I would also like to thank last year’s President, John Colgan, along with past Executive Chairman, Pat Finn, for their tremendous efforts in what was a very difficult year.
+To this year’s executive committee, we have an exciting year in prospect with a full Club rugby schedule planned.
 To the volunteers who work tirelessly, I cannot thank you enough.
 I encourage all others to step forward and help the few who do so much.

-To our head coach, James Blaney, and our extended team of coaches, captains, managers and players from the minis to the seniors, I extend the club’s thanks and gratitude for your continual commitment and overwhelming dedication.
+To our head coach, James Blaney, and our extended team of coaches, captains, managers and players from the minis to the seniors, I extend the club’s thanks and gratitude for your continued commitment and overwhelming dedication.
 I would also like to extend the warmest of welcomes to all new members, parents, supporters, and visitors to the club.

 I wish you all the very best of rugby, health and happiness and look forward to the season ahead.